syncfusion-content/winui-docs/winui/Pyramid-Chart/Tooltip.md

 # Tooltip in WinUI Pyramid Chart (SfPyramidChart)

 Tooltip is used to display any information over segments.
 It appears at the data point position when the mouse hovers over any chart segment.
-It is set to display the metadata of the selected segment or data point.
+It is set to display the metadata of the hovered segment or data point.

 ## Define tooltip